Saif-Shines/technical-writing-cursor-rules/README.md

 ## Contributing

 We welcome contributions from the technical writing community.
-Please read our contributing guidelines before submitting pull requests.

 To add or modify principles: